marcopaga/Treafik-getting-started-article/README.md

 # Intro

-This a the companion project for the [post](https://blog.codecentric.de/en/2017/09/traefik-modern-reverse-proxy/) on the codecentric blog.
+This is the companion project for the [post](https://blog.codecentric.de/en/2017/09/traefik-modern-reverse-proxy/) on the codecentric blog.
 You can use it to follow along and setup your own environment to play with [Traefik](https://traefik.io/).

 Vagrant uses the ansible provisioner to bootstrap the machines.
 Have a look into the [provision directory](provision/) for details.
 The main entry file for the [server](provision/playbook-server.yml) and [client](provision/playbook-client.yml) are a good starting point.